MasterClass co-founder’s new educational startup Outlier raises $11.7M – TechCrunch

 As part of the investment, GSV’s Julia Stiglitz is joining Outlier’s board of directors.

 Founder and CEO Aaron Rasmussen previously helped to popularize online learning as co-founder and creative director at MasterClass.
-When Outlier launched last year, Rasmussen told me that his goal is to address the growing cost of higher education by offering a more affordable alternative.
+When Outlier launched last year, Rasmussen told me his goal is to address the growing cost of higher education by offering a more affordable alternative.

 The alternative takes the form of entry-level college classes, starting with Calculus I and Introduction to Psychology, which are taught by professors and other instructors from institutions like Yale, MIT, Columbia and Cornell.
-They’re also shot specifically for online viewing, and they also include dynamically generated problem sets and one-on-one tutoring.
+They’re also shot specifically for online viewing, and they include dynamically generated problem sets and one-on-one tutoring.

-Outlier only charges $400 per class (that includes all costs, including textbooks), much more affordable than a class you’d take a residential college.
-And if you pass, you get transferrable college credits from the University of Pittsburgh.
+Outlier only charges $400 per class (that includes all costs, including textbooks), which is much more affordable than a class you’d take at a residential college.
+And if you pass, you get transferable college credits from the University of Pittsburgh.

 The startup held its first classes during the fall semester, and it now says that students in those classes “achieved a C grade or better at the same rate as those in comparable courses within traditional classrooms.”